-v. have documentation of a signed and dated job description.
+v. have documentation of a signed and dated job description by volunteer.

 - 3. Personnel Qualifications - a.
-Program Director-the program director shall meet one of the following qualifications:

-- i. a bachelor's degree in a human service field plus three years experience relative to the population being served.
+Program Director-the program director shall meet one of the following qualifications: - i. a bachelor's degree in a human service field plus three years experience relative to the population being served.
 One year of administrative experience in social services may be substituted for two years of regular experience.
 A master's degree plus two years of social service experience may be substituted for the three years of experience.
-An alternative may be a bachelor of social work (BSW) degree or professional equivalent with three years experience working with residents, one year of which may be experience in administration; or - ii. a master's degree in health care administration or in a human service related field; or - iii. in lieu of a degree, six years of administrative experience in health or social services, or a combination of undergraduate education and experience for a total of six years. - b.
+An alternative may be a bachelor of social work (BSW) degree or professional equivalent with three years experience working with residents, one year of which may be experience in administration; or a doctorate degree in a human services field or in administration, business, or a related field; - ii. a master's degree in health care administration or in a human service related field; or a master's degree in a human services field or in administration, business, or a related field and one year of work experience in a human services agency; - iii. in lieu of a degree, six years of administrative experience in health or social services, or a combination of undergraduate education and experience for a total of six years. a bachelor's degree in a human services field or in administration, business, or a related field, and at least two years of work experience in a human services agency; - iv. six years of work experience in a human services field or a combination of undergraduate education and work experience in a human services field for a total of six years.
+Fifteen credit hours substitute for 6 months of work experience not to exceed 60 credit hours.

+- b.
 Service Plan Manager-the service plan manager shall have a bachelor's degree in a human service field plus a minimum of one year with the relevant population. - c.
-Direct Care Worker-the a direct care worker hired on or after August 1, 2016, shall be at least 19 21 years of age and have a high school diploma or equivalency and at least two years post-high school job experience. - 4.
+Documentation of experience for program director and service plan manager shall be verified in writing by previous employer.
+Documentation of education shall be verified by a copy of the individual's degree or transcript. - ed.
+Direct Care Worker-the A direct care worker hired on or after August 1, 2016, shall be at least $\frac{19}{21}$ years of age and have a high school diploma or equivalency and at least two years post-high school job experience. - 4.
 Personnel Job Duties - a.
-The program director shall be responsible for: - i. implementing and complying with policies and procedures adopted by the governing body; - ii. adhering to all federal and state laws and standards pertaining to the operation of the agency;
+The program director shall be responsible for: - i. implementing and complying with policies and procedures adopted by the governing body; - ii. adhering to all federal and state laws and standards pertaining to the operation of the agency; - iii. addressing areas of non-compliance identified by licensing inspections annual survey and complaint investigations inspections; - iv. directing the program; - v. representing the facility in the community; - vi. delegating appropriate responsibilities to other staff including the responsibility of being in charge of the facility during their absence;